X (Kylie Minogue album)

 X is the tenth studio album by Australian singer Kylie Minogue.
 EMI Music Japan released it first in Japan on 21 November 2007, before its release in Australia by Warner Music Australia two days later.
 The album was released in the United Kingdom by Parlophone on 26 November 2007, and in the United States by Capitol and Astralwerks on 1 April 2008.
 Work on the album began in July 2006, following Minogue's gradual recovery from breast cancer.
-After finishing Showgirl: The Homecoming Tour in late 2006, she returned to the studio to complete the album, with the help from many producers including Bloodshy & Avant, Calvin Harris, Greg Kurstin, and Freemasons.
+After finishing Showgirl: Homecoming Tour in early 2007, she returned to the studio to complete the album, with the help from many producers including Bloodshy & Avant, Calvin Harris, Greg Kurstin, and Freemasons.

 X is a dance-pop and electronica album that explore themes of sex and celebration.
 Music critics praised the production but were ambivalent towards its consistency and lyrical content.
 Minogue garnered several nominations for X, including Brit Award for Best International Album and Grammy Award for Best Dance/Electronic Album.
 Commercially, X debuted at number one on the Australian Albums Chart and peaked at number four on the UK Albums Chart.
 The album reached the top 20 in other countries, including Austria, Germany, Ireland, France, Scotland, and Switzerland.

 Five singles were released from X. The lead single, "2 Hearts", peaked inside the top 10 in several countries, including Australia, Spain, and the United Kingdom.
 "Wow" was released in Australia and the UK, while "In My Arms" was issued in Europe.
 "All I See" and "The One" were released as digital singles: the former to promote the album in the United States and the latter in Europe.
 Minogue promoted X by performing in the US during March and May 2008, and with the KylieX2008 concert tour, which saw her perform around Europe, Oceania, South America, and Asia.
-The album has sold over one million copies worldwide.
+The album has sold over 1.4 million copies worldwide.